mongodb/mongo-c-driver/doc/authentication.rst

 The driver supports these GSSAPI properties:

-* ``CANONICALIZE_HOST_NAME``: This might be required when the hosts report different hostnames than what is used in the kerberos database.
+* ``CANONICALIZE_HOST_NAME``: This might be required with Cyrus-SASL when the hosts report different hostnames than what is used in the Kerberos database.
 The default is "false".
 * ``SERVICE_NAME``: Use a different service name than the default, "mongodb".

 Set properties in the URL: